Trust & clarity

 How Analysis Works

-A practical guide to what ChessIQ measures, why labels can change with deeper analysis, and how review becomes training — without exposing proprietary internals.
+What ChessIQ measures, why labels can change with deeper analysis, and how a reviewed move becomes training.

 What is ChessIQ actually measuring?